hairu/freelss/README.md

 $ make
 ```
 ###Running FreeLSS
 FreeLSS must be ran as root (or another user with access to the hardware pins).
-The interface for FreeLSS is web based and by default runs on port 80 (if you are running as another user you will need to change this too).
-When running, access freelss by navigating to http://localhost/ from the Raspberry Pi itself.
+The interface for FreeLSS is web based and by default runs on port 8080 (you can change this to 80 in Main.cpp if running as root).
+When running, access FreeLSS by navigating to http://localhost:8080/ from the Raspberry Pi itself.
 Or access it from another machine on the network by the Raspberry Pi's IP or hostname.
-For Example: http://raspberrypi/
+For Example: http://raspberrypi:8080/

-The following command starts FreeLSS.
+The following command starts FreeLSS as root.
 ```
 $ sudo ./freelss
 ```